- Location: Washington DC

 When a vehicle is damaged in an accident, or as a result of bad weather such as a severe flood, an insurance company can simply declare it to be totaled.
-If the cost of the repairs exceed 75% of the retail value of the vehicle, then it makes no sense for the insurance company to pay for the repairs, and the vehicle is declared salvage.
+If the cost of the repairs is too high, then it makes no sense for the insurance company to pay for the repairs, and the vehicle is declared salvage.
 If a car has been totaled by an insurance company, it may be sent to a salvage or junk yard.

 Often, however, these wrecked cars are actually resold at auction.
 Mechanics then buy these salvaged vehicles and superficially repair the visible dents and scratches, but the underlying structural damage may still exist and pose a safety hazard to future owners.